Promised Land State Park

 Information on nearby attractions is available from the Pocono Mountains Vacation Bureau. www.800poconos.com

 Varden Conservation Area: Promised Land State Park serves as the headquarters for Varden Conservation Area.
-The conservation area is about 25 miles northwest of Promised Land in Varden of Wayne County, Pennsylvania.
+The conservation area is about 25 miles northwest of Promised Land in Wayne County on PA 296, between Waymart and Hamlin, Pennsylvania.

 The 420-acre conservation area was a donation from veterinarian Dr. Mead Shaffer.
 There are over 3 miles of trails that navigate through old farm fields, forests, tree plantations and nearby wetlands.

-Pennsylvania's Delaware State Forest: Promised Land State Park is surrounded by 12,500 acres of Delaware State Forest.
-There are two nearby natural areas and recreational opportunities like hiking, mountain biking, hunting, fishing and snowmobiling.
-Camping is prohibited in this state forest.
+Pennsylvania's Delaware State Forest: Promised Land State Park is surrounded by 12,464 acres of Delaware State Forest.
+It includes two natural areas and numerous recreational opportunities such as, hiking, mountain biking, hunting, fishing, snowshoeing and snowmobiling.
+Camping is prohibited in the state forest area surrounding the park.
 570-895-4000

 Bruce Lake Natural Area: The 2,845-acre natural area contains two lakes, wetlands and unique plants.
 Bruce Lake is a natural glacier lake.